node-red/designs/proposal-template.md

+---
+state: draft | in-progress | complete
+---

 > To get started with this template:
 >
 > 1. **Make a copy of this template.** Copy this template into the `designs`
 >   folder and name it `my-title.md`.
 If the proposal will include images, a folder
->   should be created for the proposal and its images: `my-title/my-title.md`.
+>   should be created for the proposal and its images: `my-title/README.md`.
 >
->    Remember to delete this getting started text!
+>    Remember to delete this getting started text - but ensure the YAML
+>    header above remains.
 >
 > 2. **Create an initial proposal.** The proposal should set out the high-level
 >   goals of the feature with enough detail to review the intent and direction of the